Sensing with discrete time crystals: Results

 The PDTC decay can be understood by noting that the initial state~($\rho_0{\sim} \id + \mu I^x$) corresponds to a zero-energy state with respect to the effective Hamiltonian, $\expval{H_\mathrm{eff}}_{\rho_0}{=}0$.
 The eigenstate thermalization hypothesis~(ETH)~\cite{Srednicki1995,rigol2008thermalization,Deutsch2018,dalessio2016quantum} implies that, without conservation laws, the system prethermalizes to a featureless infinite temperature~($\mathcal{T}{=}\infty$) state, $\rho_{\mathcal{T}{=}\infty} \sim \id$.
 For $U(1)$ quasi-conservation, prethermalization is restricted to states with the same polarization.
 However, small symmetry-breaking perturbations restore prethermalization to infinite temperature.
 In particular, higher-order corrections to $H_\mathrm{eff}$ in the two-tone drive break $U(1)$ conservation, leading to an inverse decay time (heating rate) $\Gamma_e = 1/T_e \propto (JT)^2$ ~\cite{Beatrez21_90s,DTC_Beatrez2022}~(SI Sec.\ref{supmat:sec:engineering}).

-We now consider the effect of a resonant AC magnetic field, $\Bac(t) I^z$, aligned along $\zhat$ with frequency $\fres$, locked to the DTC $\gamma_y$-kicks (green line in \zfr{fig1}B(i)).
-We show (SI Sec.\ref{supmat:sec:engineering}) that it \textit{exponentially} extends the lifetime of $U(1)$ PDTC order by Floquet-engineering a finite energy density~\cite{PrethermalWithoutTemperature_LuitzEtAl2020}, forming the basis for sensor operation.
+We now consider the effect of a resonant AC magnetic field, $\Bac(t) I^z$, with frequency $\fres$, aligned along $\zhat$ and locked to the DTC $\gamma_y$-kicks (green line in \zfr{fig1}B(i)).
+We show (SI Sec.\ref{supmat:sec:engineering}) that it \textit{exponentially} extends the lifetime of $U(1)$ PDTC order by Floquet-engineering a finite energy density~\cite{PrethermalWithoutTemperature_LuitzEtAl2020}, forming the basis for the sensor operation.